gitkraken/gitlens-docs/gitlens/gitlens-trials.md

 ### Organization Trials

-Organization trials are available for groups of users that would like to try GitKraken Client across members of their team, company, or organization.
+Organization trials are available for groups of users that would like to try the [GitKraken Suite](www.gitkraken.com/suite) across members of their team, company, or organization.
 After an organization trial is started, a 30-day trial will be started.
 The duration of the organization trial is shared by everyone in the organization.

 To start an organization trial: